The Importance of Parking Lot Safety

 Employers can help educate their employees about parking lot safety, and the Occupational Safety and Health Administration offers a tip sheet on how to do that.
 Instituting a driver safety program can help employers reduce the risk of accidents, both in their parking lots and on the roads in general.

-If you have any questions about this topic or believe that negligent parking lot maintenance caused your injury, the attorneys at Wapner Newman can help.
+If you have any questions about this topic or believe that negligent parking lot maintenance caused your injury, the personal injury firm of Wapner Newman can help.
 For almost 40 years, we have been the trusted advocates for countless personal injury victims and their families throughout Pennsylvania and New Jersey.
 We offer risk-free consultations and work on a contingency basis, which means that we do not require you to pay any fees until we have secured a recovery on your behalf.
 We encourage you to contact us today by calling (800) 529-6600 or filling out a free case evaluation form.